Meth Sores

 Harms of Meth Sores

-As well as the unsightly appearance of meth sores, they carry with them a number of other harmful side effects.
+As well as the unsightly appearance of methamphetamine scabs and sores, they carry with them several other harmful side effects.

 1. Risk of infection: The open sores can become infected due to the introduction of bacteria from dirty hands or unclean environments.

-2. Open sores increase the risk of developing skin infections; including abscesses and cellulitis.
+2. Open sores increase the risk of skin infections; including abscesses and cellulitis.

-3. Methamphetamine abuse can weaken the immune system and restrict blood flow to the infected area, making it more difficult for the body to fight infections, endangering the individual all the more.
+3. Methamphetamine abuse can weaken the immune system and restrict blood flow to the infected area, making it more difficult for the body to fight infections, and endangering the individual even more.

 4. Patients experiencing parasitosis will often maintain functionality but frequently develop feelings of frustration and helplessness.

-5. Meth sores can contribute to weakened self-esteem due to their visibility which means that others are able to identify their addiction problem.
-Although they can be concealed with makeup to some extent, they are still there - and will only worsen over time if the individual continues on the same tracks.
+5. Meth skin sores can contribute to weakened self-esteem due to their visibility which means that others can identify their addiction problem.
+Although they can be concealed with makeup to some extent, they are still there - and will only worsen if the individual continues on the same tracks.

 Treatment for meth sores takes a three-pronged approach where addicts are treated for: